a series of embroidered prayer flags with intention

 I haven’t counted how many Wishes (aka French knots) make up each silhouette - a lot!
 Each flag took approx. 20 hours to make, that’s 20 hours of slow, quiet stitching, 20 hours of positive intending, 100 hours in total over many months.

 Space - Blue - Leopard - representing the big cats.
 All big cats are endangered due to hunting and habitat loss.
 They need space to live.
-All are keystone species - a thriving big cat community is an indicator of a balanced and thriving eco system.
+All are keystone species - a thriving big cat community is an indicator of a balanced and

 Air - White - Giant Ibis - representing the many endangered birds.